 The 18 carat solid gold seated Buddha image that you see settled in the splendid interior of the temple is said to be the largest of its kind in the world.
-This huge stucco figure sits some 4.5 metres (15 feet) tall and weighs more than 5 tons.
+This huge stucco figure sits some 4.5 metres (15 feet) tall and weighs more than 5 tonnes.

 The Big Buddha was discovered by accident in 1955 at a nearby riverside temple when construction was conducted to extend the dock in the vicinity, but it is thought to have been made during the 13th century Sukhothai period and rested undetected for centuries in an Ayutthaya temple until the 19th century.